scontain/java_sconectl_tutorial/README.md

 # Java Confidential Hello World!

 In this tutorial, we reproduce the same steps performed in the [Scone Mesh Tutorial](https://sconedocs.github.io/scone_mesh_tutorial/) to show how to provide a simple cloud-native Java application with a secret such that **nobody** (except for the program itself) can access the secret.

+The code of this tutorial can be found [on github](https://github.com/scontain/java_sconectl_tutorial/).

 ## Java Support